Shows you the steps to create an Autonomous Database refreshable clone from the Oracle Cloud Infrastructure Console.

 Source database name This field is read-only and shows the name of the source database.

-Database Name: Specify the database name; it must consist of letters and numbers only.
-The maximum length is 14 characters.
+Database name: Specify the database name; it must consist of letters and numbers only.
+The maximum length is 30 characters.
 The same database name cannot be used for multiple Autonomous Databases in the same tenancy in the same region.

 - Configure the database.

-Auto scaling Auto scaling is enabled to allow the system to automatically uses up to three times more CPU and IO resources to meet workload demand.
+OCPU auto scaling By default OCPU auto scaling is enabled to allow the system to automatically use up to three times more CPU and IO resources to meet workload demand.
 If you do not want to use OCPU auto scaling then deselect this option.